analysis-tools-dev/website-next/data/blog/bugprove.md

 However, given that the engine is the core of the product, I would need more information to trust it as a business user.
 A peer-reviewed whitepaper would be a good start.

+## Conclusion

 Overall, I think Bugprove is a great tool for security researchers and privacy-conscious users.
 It democratizes security analysis for IoT devices and makes it accessible to a wider audience.
-This itself is a huge improvement for the IoT ecosystem and I'm looking forward to seeing how the platform evolves in the future.
+This itself is a huge improvement for the IoT ecosystem and knowing that BugProve just launched their product in 2021, I'm excited to see where they take it in the future.

+## Try Bugprove yourself

 Thanks to BugProve for sponsoring this project and contributing to the open-source analysis tools ecosystem.